dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-scheduler.md

 - A high thread count was specified
 - Custom dbt macros attempt to load data into memory instead of pushing compute down to the cloud data platform
 - Having a job that generates dbt project documentation for a large and complex dbt project.
-  * To prevent problems with the job running out of memory, we recommend generating documentation in a separate job that is set aside for that task and removing that task from all other jobs.
+  * To prevent problems with the job running out of memory, we recommend generating documentation in a separate job that is set aside for that task and removing `dbt docs generate` from all other jobs.
 This is especially important for large and complex projects.

 Refer to [dbt Cloud architecture](/docs/cloud/about-cloud/architecture) for an architecture diagram and to learn how the data flows.